John Douglas (basketball): Professional career

 Douglas was drafted in the 7th round (118 over pick) by the New Orleans Jazz in the 1978 NBA draft.
 He was waived by the Jazz in the pre-season and played for the Utah Prospectors of the Western Basketball Association in the 1978–79 season.
 The WBA would fold at the end of the season.
 Douglas would then spend two seasons in the CBA with the Montana Golden Nuggets, and played for the championship in 1981 (losing to the Rochester Zeniths 4–0) under head coach George Karl, as Douglas averaged a team high 22.8 ppg.
 He tried out for the Kansas City Kings in the 1980 pre-season, but was released in training camp.

 Proving third times a charm, another NBA pre-season audition in 1981 produced the desired result as Douglas made the roster for the San Diego Clippers.
 He would spend the 1981-82 San Diego Clippers season with the team, averaging 7.0 ppg, 2.3 apg, in 16.1 mpg played in 64 games.
 He would make the team again for the 1982-83 San Diego season, but was cut after 3 games, bringing his NBA career to a close.
 In total, he averaged 6.7 ppg and 2.2 apg in the NBA.
 Douglas would return to Montana and the CBA to finish the season, averaging 22.3 ppg as the team returned again to the CBA championship game, losing to the Detroit Spirits 4–3.

 Montana folded the CBA team in 1983, and Douglas then pursued overseas opportunities, heading to Serie A in Italy, with Fortitudo Bologna (1983–87), playing with his brother Leon for three years, and then to Reims in France and LNB Pro A for two season (1987–1989), averaging 24.9 ppg and then 24.8 ppg in his two seasons.
 Douglas would return briefly to Italy finish his professional career with Virtus Bologna in 1990 before retiring.

 Coaching career

-Douglas returned to Alabama and began his coaching career as an assistant at Calhoun Community College, and was promoted to head coach in 1995.
+Douglas returned to Alabama and began his coaching career as an assistant at Calhoun Community College in 1990, and was promoted to head coach in 1995.
 Calhoun advanced to the 2000 NJCAA Men's Division I Basketball Championship game, losing to Southeastern Community College 84–70.
-A three-time Coach of the Year winner, Coach Douglas was selected to be an assistant coach with the gold medal-winning 2000 United States men's Olympic basketball team.
+A three-time Coach of the Year winner, Douglas was selected to be an assistant coach with the gold medal-winning 2000 United States men's Olympic basketball team.
+He was the head coach at Gulf Coast Community College (now Gulf Coast State College) from 2001 to 2003.

-He left Calhoun to become the head coach and athletic director at Lawson State Community College in 2003, and in 2009 became the head coach at Fort Valley State University, a HBCU in Georgia, and was dismissed after two seasons, going 17–40.
+Douglas left Gulf Coast to become the head coach and athletic director at Lawson State Community College in 2003, and in 2009 became the head coach at Fort Valley State University, a HBCU in Georgia, and was dismissed after two seasons, going 17–40.
 John then joined his brother Leon, serving as an assistant coach for his brother, first at Tuskegee University and then at Miles College.